 - debt recovery

 - landlord and tenant disputes

 - partnership disputes

 Based in Stoke-on-Trent, Staffordshire, our specialist lawyers have helped a wide range of businesses resolve commercial disputes.
 For further advice contact Myers & Co on 01782 577000.

-In the first of a two-part series of articles on employing foreign nationals or helping a foreign national to set …
+In the first of a two-part series of articles on management buyouts, Staffordshire corporate lawyer Dermot Callinan explains what business …

 With big businesses as liable to get into financial difficulties as smaller enterprises, Dermot Callinan considers what you can do …